 The temperature of your light bulbs can make a big difference in your shot.
 Try not to shoot with an auto balance on your camera, as that tends to throw everything off.
 Remember that daylight is cool lighting, and incandescent bulbs are warm lighting.
 If you simply match the color temperature with the scene you are shooting, you will be fine.
 If you’re dealing with mixed color temperatures, you’re in for a world of hurt.
 You’ll be dealing with warm light competing with cool light, and you’ll be left with an unattractive shot.
 Do your best to match the color temperature of your shooting environment with the color temperature of the lights you choose.

 In conclusion, it will be to your benefit to keep these studio lighting principles in mind.
-By laying this foundation for yourself, you can be well on your way to being a professional cinematic lighting designer.
+By laying this foundation for yourself, you can be well on your way to being a professional southampton landscape designer.
 If you have any questions about lights or equipment, contact Studio Lights today!